jackyzha0/quartz/content/notes/COSC 202 Jet Hughes.md

 a) Authors copyright holds for software that does not have a specific license.
 This means

-b) Copyleft licenses require, software that uses other code with a copyleft license to use the same license. i.e., code with a copyleft license requires it's derivatives to have the same requirements.
+b) Copyleft licenses require, software that uses other code (not limited to code, could be art, writing, etc) with a copyleft license to use the same license. i.e., code with a copyleft license requires it's derivatives to have the same requirements.
 This is not enforced with other licenses like MIT or CC-0

-c)
+c) Open source software is software which is considered 'free libre open source software'.
+This means it has no cost, and other people are allowed to use it in their own projects, or contribute to it.
+Software with a copyleft license like (CC BY-SA-NC or GPL) *can* be open source, and this is usually the case.
+These two example ()

+However it is not necessarily closed source, e.g., with lesser GPL.